-The entire ground floor of the Gulbenkian’s Modern Art Centre is currently devoted to Under the Sign of Amadeo: A Century of Art which includes pop art, videos and sculptures.
-My favourite section of this exhibition is the Amadeo de Sousa-Cardosa room.
+On one of my visits, I get to know the work of Portuguese artist Amadeo de Sousa-Cardosa.
 Amadeo died at the age of 30 but before his untimely demise in 1918, he produced a remarkable number of paintings and drawings and was clearly too busy making art to bother naming most of his pieces.

 Art and ducks aside, the other main draw of the gardens is its amphitheatre.
-The stage is used by local Tai Chi groups and teenagers practicing their dance acts while the benches attract couples and Sunday newspaper readers.
+The stage is also used by local Tai Chi groups and teenagers practising their dance acts while the benches attract couples and Sunday newspaper readers.

-I didn’t have time to see what the current temporary exhibition is but in the past, I’ve enjoyed some magnificent still life oil paintings and the Aga Khan’s private collection of Islamic artefacts.
+Temporary exhibitions have included some magnificent still life oil paintings and the Aga Khan’s private collection of Islamic artefacts.